 this post was published in Letters of Love

-This letter comes to tell you a few things I know to be true, in the naive hope that you won’t mind me not always leading by example.
+This letter comes to share with you some things that I know to be true, in the naive hope that you won’t mind me not always leading by example.
 I believe that love, even the love radiating from a stranger’s writings, is better than no love at all, and this is my way of passing it on.
-Love, as you know, is the only mechanism that can put both your warmth and your strength into motion, make you both gentler and more self-assured, sing you to sleep and ready you for war in the same voice.
-So take a deep breath, and read on.
+Love, as you know, is the only mechanism that can set in motion both your warmth and your strength, that makes you softer and more confident, that sings you to sleep and prepares you for war in the same voice.
+So take a deep breath and read on.

-Safety is not always a friend.
-Safety believes that life exists all around you only to be contemplated in silence.
-Do not enjoy, touch or use it, or anxiety will grow on you like bacteria.
-Indulge into knowing that you’ve made it so far, that you’re sorted, that you got to Heaven.
-That you are as good as dead.
-Newfound energy is not exhausting.
+Safety isn’t always a friend.
+Safety believes that life around you exists only to be contemplated in silence.
+Don’t enjoy it, don’t touch it, don’t use it, or fear will grow on you like bacteria.
+Let yourself to know that you’ve made it this far, that you’re sorted, that you got to heaven.
+That you’re as good as dead.
+(And it’s completely wrong.)
+New energy isn’t exhausting.
 Still waiting is.
-When you’re on the run, intensity feels light.
-You remember indecisiveness as a long stormy night, and it’s just not poetic anymore.
+When you’re on the run, the intensity feels light.
+You remember the indecision like a long stormy night, and that’s just not poetic anymore.

-If they make you their secret hiding place and you pull the curtains and let the sun in, they’ll leave.
-Not everybody wants your helping hand.
+If they make you their secret hideaway and you draw the curtains and let the sun in, they’ll leave.
+Not everyone wants your helping hand.
 Some just want your shoulder.
-None of your tricks can free them, because freedom isn’t given, it’s taken.
+None of your tricks can set them free, because freedom isn’t given, it’s taken.
 You can learn so much from your most badass version.
-The things that you’ve filled up with feelings will always tip the balance in their favour.
-Allow the new to show you a few tricks before you reject it.
+The things you’ve filled with feelings will always tip the balance in their favour.
+Allow the new thing to show you a few tricks before you reject it.
 Put your heart into it, but don’t forget to take it back at the end of the day.
-Your fire is the most precious thing you’ll ever have.
-Don’t give it away to anybody.
-Nobody needs it.
+Your fire is the most valuable thing you’ll ever have.
+Don’t give it away to others.
+No one needs it.